Front Desk Administrative Assistant Resume Example

 If you're looking for a solid receptionist resume sample, you want something clear, concise, and tailored.
 I always keep it to one page unless I've got 10+ years’ experience.

-A front desk receptionist resume sample usually highlights communication, organization, and tech skills.
+A front desk receptionist resume sample usually highlights communication, organization, and tech skills, and you can strengthen your application with a cover letter.
 I suggest listing your experience in reverse-chronological order and using bullet points for easy reading.

 Make sure your contact info stands out at the top.
 Recruiters spend about 7 seconds scanning each resume, so you want your best qualifications front and center.